-plugin pppoe
+plugin pppoe.so

-192.168.3.127 - PuTTY
+'''

-# # # # # Wait for up n milliseconds after the connect script finishes for a valid PPP packet from the peer.
-At the end of this time, or when a valid PPP packet is received from the peer, pppd will commence negotiation by sending its first LCP packet.
+Wait for up n milliseconds after the connect script finishes for a valid

+PPP packet from the peer.
+At the end of this time, or when a valid PPP

+packet is received from the peer, pppd will commence negotiation by

+sending its first LCP packet.
 The default value is 1000 (1 second).

-This wait period only applies if the connect or pty option is used. connect-delay <n></n>
+This wait period only applies if the connect or pty option is used.

+#connect-delay <n>

-P Load the pppoe plugin lugin pppoe.so
+Load the pppoe plugin

-<end file="" of=""></end>
+plugin pppoe.so

+---<End of File>---

+'''

 6. Add one of two files: /etc/ppp/options.eth0 or /etc/ppp/options.eth1.
-The choice depends on which LAN is connected to the ADSL modem.
+The choice depends on is the LAN that is connected to the ADSL modem.
 If you use LAN1 to connect to the ADSL modem, then add /etc/ppp/options.eth0.
 If you use LAN2 to connect to the ADSL modem, then add /etc/ppp/options.eth1.
 The file context is shown below: